Jared Kushner’s Relative Is Helping Him Research Coronavirus Using Facebook Opinions, Report Says

 “It is now expected to consume the final year of Trump’s first term and threaten his campaign for a second term,” the report reads.

-Pulitzer Prize-winning science writer Laurie Garrett recently noted the inconsistency in the messaging of who is heading the Trump administration’s coronavirus response, which was echoed in the Politico report.
-The publication notes that Kushner’s father-in-law, Donald Trump, appointed Vice President Mike Pence to lead the COVID-19 task force.
-But in recent days, Politico notes that two people familiar with the situation claimed Kushner has allegedly taken on a more “active role.”
+The publication notes that Kushner’s father-in-law, Donald Trump, appointed Vice President Mike Pence to lead the COVID-19 task force, but in recent days two people familiar with the situation claimed Kushner has allegedly taken on more of an “active role.”
+That includes Kushner reportedly attending several coronavirus meetings alongside his father-in-law.

 Earlier this week Trump said he was waiting on Jared Kushner to finish research before rolling out an emergency declaration.
 It looks like Jared got recs from Kurt Kloss (his brother's father-in-law) who reportedly sourced that info from an emergency room physician Facebook group pic.twitter.com/zGbE5nZhHM